lead preschool teacher

 - Completes required trainings and documentation for Parent Aware rating.

 - Collaborates with People Serving People’s Center of Excellence teaching staff as needed.

-- Performs other duties assigned by the Early Childhood Program Coordinator.
+- Performs other duties assigned by the Early Childhood Assistant Manager.

-The Lead Preschool Teacher supervises the Preschool Teacher, volunteers, interns and practicum students.
+The Lead Preschool Teacher supervises the Preschool Teacher, Assistant Teacher, volunteers, interns and practicum students.

 - Knowledge of Trauma Informed Care principles and models.